Classes and Workshops

 If you would rather work one-on-one, consider Mindful Eating Coaching with Merry.

-Stress is inevitable in life, as it is the one thing that is consistent.
-How we handle change can bring stress, which can then lead to illness, disease and chronic conditions.
-Attend this experiential workshop, based on the 8-week course- to increase your awareness around responding to stress, rather than reacting.
-Two types of classes are offered: a one-day abbreviated workshop that combines stress reduction, gratitude and mindfulness, and an 8-week Mindfulness-Based Stress Reduction (MBSR) class, that is the curriculum designed by Jon Kabat Zinn, the father of Western Mindfulness and founder of MBSR.
+Stress, or change, is inevitable in life and is the one thing that is constant.
+How we handle change can lead to illness, disease and chronic conditions.
+Attend this experiential workshop, based on the 8-week course, Mindfulness-Based Stress Reduction, to change your relationship to stress, and learn how to respond rather than react.
+Two types of classes are offered: a one-day abbreviated workshop that combines stress mindset, stress reduction, gratitude and mindfulness.
+The second is the 8-week Mindfulness-Based Stress Reduction (MBSR) course (taught globally for 35+ years), designed by Jon Kabat Zinn, one of the pioneers of Western Mindfulness and founder of MBSR.
+This program is evidence-based and shown to increase well-being, immunity, and positive emotion, while decreasing negative emotional states (depression/anxiety), emotional reactivity, and reducing the voice of the not-so-beloved inner critic.

 Feeling a bit stressed lately with all the chaos escalating in the world, and in your own life as well?
 Do you find your head being hacked by all the latest changes, and your mind constantly running through various scenarios that may or may not happen?
 Do you wish to halt the busy-ness of life, pause and focus on what matters most?